kubernetes/ingress-nginx/rootfs/etc/nginx/lua/plugins/README.md

  - `body_filter`: this is called when response body is received, it is useful for logging response body
  - `log`: this is called when request processing is completed and a response is delivered to the client

+If you need to execute your plugin before ingress logic, it's possible to suffix with `_before`.

 Check this [`hello_world`](https://github.com/kubernetes/ingress-nginx/tree/main/rootfs/etc/nginx/lua/plugins/hello_world) plugin as a simple example or refer to [OpenID Connect integration](https://github.com/ElvinEfendi/ingress-nginx-openidc/tree/master/rootfs/etc/nginx/lua/plugins/openidc) for more advanced usage.

 Do not forget to write tests for your plugin.